When investors think of blue chip Canadian stocks, they often think of stocks that pay dividends. However, this isn’t necessarily the case.

 10. RioCan (TSX:REI.UN)

-We felt that at least one Canadian REIT deserved blue-chip status, and that would be RioCan REIT (TSX:REI.UN).
-RioCan is Canada’s largest REIT and the company owns over 225 properties and a portfolio that works out to be more than 39 million square feet.
+RioCan is Canada’s largest real estate investment trust and the company owns over 225 properties and a portfolio that works out to be more than 39 million square feet.

 The company is featured prominently in many REIT ETFs and is currently undergoing a transformation to diversify away from its retail heavy property makeup.
 The company is aggressively converting many of its retail only properties into mix use.